Brexit poised to become reality — after Britain’s final, mad dash to the finish line

 SNP lawmaker Kirsty Blackman said, “I refuse to vote for this steaming mug of excrement that the U.K. government is offering us.”

-Over nine months, negotiators from both sides hammered out the deal, under which there will be no tariffs on and no quotas for goods traded between the E.U. and the U.K. But it is also a narrow deal that doesn’t cover financial services, such as banking, insurance and investment, which drive the British economy and are its most lucrative export.
+Over nine months, negotiators from both sides hammered out the deal, under which there will be no tariffs on and no quotas for goods traded between the European Union and Britain.
+But it is also a narrow deal that doesn’t cover financial services, such as banking, insurance and investment, which drive the British economy and are its most lucrative export.

 This is a much cleaner break, or “harder” Brexit, than even many of those on the pro-Brexit side of the debate had campaigned for during the 2016 referendum.